jlagden/lcdhd47780/README.md

 # volumio-lcdHD47780
-Test volumio plugin for driving an HD47780 LCD Display
+Volumio plugin for driving an HD47780 LCD Display